-If your particular situation falls outside the parameters outlined above, please contact Environment Canterbury to arrange for a case-by-case assessment based upon your particular needs to determine whether or not the take and use of water for domestic use or stocking drinking water is allowed.
+If your situation falls outside the above, please contact Environment Canterbury to arrange for an assessment based on your needs to determine whether the take and use of water for domestic use or stock drinking water is allowed.

 (03) 353 9007